 There are several things that you must understand about tax benefits of the health insurance schemes as per the income tax laws.

-Parents – The premium that is paid for health insurance scheme of an individual’s parents is eligible for tax deduction under Section 80D as per the Income Tax Act.
+Parents – The premium that is paid for of an individual’s parents is eligible for tax deduction under Section 80D as per the Income Tax Act.
 The benefit offered is offered to the people who have been paying premiums for parents, children, spouse and self.
 Most importantly, the tax deduction does not depend on whether the parents or children are dependent on the individual.
 However, the amount of tax benefit depends on the age of the individual who is the holder of the medical insurance.

 The maximum deduction that an individual can avail on premium paid for parents, children, spouse and self is Rs.25,000.
 However, the individual must not be above 60 years of age.
 In case a senior citizen (above 60 years) pays the premiums, then the quantum of tax benefit goes up to Rs.30,000.
 Thus, a taxpayer can avail a tax benefit of Rs.55,000 under Section 80D if his/her age is below 60 years and his/her parents’ age is above 60 years.
 The maximum tax benefit that can be availed under Section 80D by someone above the age of 60 years and paying premiums for health insurance is Rs.60,000.

 Life Insurance Companies Riders – The tax benefit under Section 80D of the Income Tax Laws is calculated on the premium that is paid towards health insurance policies.
 This section does not put any restriction on an individual from buying health insurance schemes.
 Any premium that is paid for medical insurance riders or critical illness riders are eligible for tax benefits under Section 80D.
 The premiums for health insurance schemes offered by the life insurance organisations also qualify for tax advantage under the Income Tax Laws.